O-X-E-Y/time_this/README.md

-A proc macro and a macro attribute to quickly time funcitions.
+A proc macro and a macro attribute to quickly time functions.
 Uses `std::time::Instant` so relies on std to work.

 ### \#\[time_this\]

 This macro can be used to time any function you want using `std::time::Instant`.
-It may not work correctly with `async fn` and it definitely doesn't work with `const fn` (even if called in a non-const context.
-You can write a small wrapping fn if you need to time a `const fn`).
+It may not work correctly with `async fn` and it definitely doesn't work with `const fn`, even if called in a non-const context.
+If needed, you can write a small wrapping fn if you need to time a `const fn`.
 It will print:
 * the time in ns if the function took less than 1μs.
 * the time in μs if the function took less than 1ms.